 If the writers’ room ends after 10 weeks but I was “guaranteed” 20 weeks, must the Company pay me for the remaining weeks?

 If the room is suspended and never reconvenes, the Company may be required to pay out certain guaranteed compensation on a “pay or play” basis.
 This depends on the specific language of a writer’s individual contract.
-If you have a question regarding what compensation you might be due and when it is owed, Guild lawyers will look at your contract and let you know.
+If you have a question regarding what compensation you might be due and when it is owed, contact us.
+Guild lawyers can review your contract and let you know.
 Please forward your questions and contracts to the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at email@example.com.

 Can my employer invoke “force majeure” and refuse to pay out the rest of my contract?

-The legal doctrine of “force majeure” is commonly included in all types of contracts.
+“Force majeure” is a common legal doctrine in all types of contracts.
 Essentially, the provision allows a party to avoid a contractual obligation because of an unforeseen event that makes performance impossible.
-It is possible that COVID-19, and the extreme measures being taken to address it, may qualify under many contracts as a force majeure event.
-Ultimately, it comes down to the definition of force majeure in a writer’s individual contract, which sometimes appears in the standard terms and conditions.
+COVID-19, and the extreme measures taken to address it, could qualify under many contracts as a force majeure event.
+Ultimately, it comes down to the definition of force majeure in a writer’s individual contract; this sometimes appears in the standard terms and conditions.
 Of course, in this particular health crisis, a lot of writing can continue and there may not be a basis on which to invoke force majeure at all.